2020 Conference on Historical and Underwater Archaeology

 The hotel and conference venue is part of the larger Prudential Center, a 23-acre bright and modern development of shops, restaurants, and office towers connected by multiple arcades allowing for access to much of the area’s food and retail options without going outside.
 Several taxicab services are available as are rideshare services such as Uber and Lyft.

-The Sheraton Boston hotel and convention center is located at 39 Dalton St. in Boston’s Back Bay neighborhood.
+The Sheraton Boston Hotel is located at 39 Dalton St. in Boston’s Back Bay neighborhood.
 This venue will host all attendees, conference sessions, and meetings.
 Attendees will be staying in the hotel’s two towers in the heart of Boston with direct access to conference venue on the building’s lower floors.
+Rates are $170/night for singles and doubles, $210/night for triples, and $250 for quads.
+Rooms in the SHA block are available January 6-12, 2020, and rates will be available 3 days prior and 3 days after the conference dates, subject to availability of guest rooms at the time of reservation.
+The cut-off date for reservations in the SHA block at the Sheraton Boston is December 16, 2019.

 The hotel foyer has an extensive seating area, Starbucks, Sidebar bar and lounge, and Apropos restaurant.
 Also available to guests is a full service spa, fitness center, and pool.
 The Sheraton Boston is smoke-free and pet-friendly with one dog allowed per room.